No Complete Ban On Sale And Use Of Firecrackers, Says Supreme Court

-The Supreme Court on Tuesday allowed the sale and use of firecrackers with conditions.
+The Supreme Court on Tuesday refused to impose a nationwide ban on sale and use of firecrackers.
+In its verdict today, the court said only 'green firecrackers' (which are less polluting) will be allowed to be sold.

+"Only between 8 pm to 10 pm time period people can burst firecrackers on Diwali," the court said.

-A bench of Justices A K Sikri and Ashok Bhushan which had reserved its verdict on August 28 is to pronounce the judgement.
+A bench comprising Justices A K Sikri and Ashok Bhushan also restrained e-commerce websites like Flipkart and Amazon from selling firecrackers which were beyond the permissible limit.

+The apex court's order came on a plea seeking a ban on the manufacture and sale of firecrackers across the country to curb air pollution.

+The bench also said that e-commerce websites will be hauled up for contempt of court if they don't adhere to the court's direction.

 The apex court had earlier said there is a need to take into account all aspects, including the fundamental right of livelihood of firecracker manufacturers and the right to health of over 1.3 billion people in the country, while considering a plea for the ban.